Designing transmission with a long-term vision

 The Western Electricity Coordinating Council (WECC) is the primary entity responsible for coordinating and promoting bulk electric system reliability in the Western Interconnection.
 In 2010, WECC initiated a Regional Transmission Expansion Planning process that was funded in part by the U.S. Department of Energy.
 The first report was WECC's 10-Year Regional Transmission Plan, issued in 2011.

-The 10-Year Plan's economic results were consistent with previous studies by Western Electric Industry Leaders and National Grid that underscored the economic benefits of tapping Wyoming's high-capacity wind energy to meet a portion of California's renewable energy demand.
+The 10-Year Plan's economic results were consistent with previous studies by Western Electric Industry Leaders and National Grid that underscored the economic benefits of tapping Wyoming's high-capacity wind energy.

 In 2014, the economic benefits of investing in new direct current transmission between California and Wyoming were confirmed in a study conducted by the DOE's National Renewable Energy Lab.
 The study found that the economic benefit of such a transmission line is likely to outweigh the costs, with benefit-to-cost ratios ranging from 1.6 to 3.6.
 Utilities typically consider a new transmission line project as a worthwhile economic investment if the benefit-to-cost ratio is 1.1 to 1.2.